Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 How Long Do You Have to File a Wrongful Death Lawsuit in Texas?

-Two years from the date of death under Texas Civil Practice and Remedies Code Section 16.003.
-If you miss the two-year deadline, your claim is permanently barred.
+Families have two years from the date of death to file under Texas Civil Practice and Remedies Code Section 16.003.
+If you miss the two-year statute of limitations in Texas, your claim is permanently barred.
 There are only three specific exceptions:

 • Minors under 18 years old.
 The statute of limitations is paused until the child turns 18.
 A minor child then has two years from their 18th birthday to file a wrongful death claim.